FabioAnsaldi/spa-plugin/README.md

 ```
 > It runs developing environment.
 You can edit resources and watch result at specific local URL: http://localhost/

-#### Idee
+#### Ide
-If is useful for you to set an extra plugins for your Idee, you can find the 'node_modules' folder and all of modules inside.
+If is useful for you to set an extra plugins for your Ide, you can find the `node_modules` folder and all of modules inside.
-For example I usually use ESlint, such as in this repository, so I have to set the module directory folder in my Idee settings.
+For example I usually use ESlint, such as in this repository, so I have to set the module directory folder in my Ide settings.
 > Remember:
 > You will have to install also NodeJS locally to use those modules inside to the folder

 #### AccessToken
-You have to add an extra file named .env where there will be the Client ID and the Client Secret keys.
+You have to add an extra file named `.env` where there will be the `Client ID` and the `Client Secret` keys.
 > CLIENT_ID=xxxx

 > CLIENT_SECRET=yyyy